MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 ## Use coupon code to sign up with existing tenant

 Using your coupon code, you can now sign up for Dynamics 365 Fraud Protection and sign into your existing tenant.
-If none exists, you have the option to create a new tenant.
+If you have not tenant, you have the option to create a new one.
 You can use the coupon code to provide access for up to 50 employees within the same tenant.

 # Resource provisioning